chrisjackson-pellicle/hybpiper-nf/README.md

 ## Changelog

+*31 May 2024*

+- Updated the HybPiper version in the Singularity container `hybpiper-paragone` to version 2.1.7, and updated the `hybpiper-nf` script to version 1.0.4
+- Fixed an issue when calling `hybpiper retreive_sequences` with an amino-acid target file.
+- Updated the flag `--use_diamond` to `--diamond` to match standalong HybPiper.
+- Updated the flag `--run_intronerate` to `--no_intronerate` to reflect changes made in HybPiper >= 2.1.6

 *03 July 2023*

 - Updated the HybPiper version in the Singularity container `hybpiper-paragone` to version 2.1.5, and updated the `hybpiper-nf` script to version 1.0.3